William Jefferson (politician): 2008 campaign

 In 2008, Jefferson sought re-election while under indictment for bribery.
 Six Democrats challenged him for the seat in the Democratic primary.
 The voting was delayed due to Hurricane Gustav.

 In the October 4, 2008 Democratic primary, opposition to Jefferson was split among seven contenders.
 Some of the challengers made strong showings in their base neighborhoods but failed to garner much support in other parts of the district.
 Jefferson ran second, third, or even fourth in many precincts, but his 25% total was enough to give him a plurality and to send him into the runoff primary, where he faced Helena Moreno, a former TV newscaster, on November 4.
-Aided by overwhelming support from African-American voters on the same date as the presidential candidacy of Barack Obama drew them to the polls in unprecedented numbers, Jefferson won the Democratic nomination in the congressional party primary, which barred the district's 41,000 Republicans and many of its 84,000 other voters not registered as Democrats.
+Aided by overwhelming support from African-American voters on the same date as the presidential candidacy of Barack Obama drew them to the polls in unprecedented numbers, Jefferson won the Democratic nomination in the congressional party primary.
 Jefferson won the November 4 Democratic runoff.

 The general election round occurred on December 6, 2008.
 Jefferson faced Republican candidate Anh "Joseph" Cao, Green Party candidate Malik Rahim, and Libertarian Party candidate Gregory Kahn.
 An earlier candidate, independent Jerry Jacobs, withdrew.

-Jefferson was defeated in the general election on December 6, 2008 in a major upset by Republican nominee Cao, who had endorsements from several prominent Democrats including Moreno and City Councilwomen Jacquelyn Brechtel Clarkson and Stacy Head.
+Jefferson was defeated in the general election on December 6, 2008 in a major upset by Republican nominee Cao, who had endorsements from several prominent Democrats including Moreno and City Councilwomen Jackie Clarkson and Stacy Head.
 New Orleans Mayor Ray Nagin endorsed Jefferson.
 Cao won by three percentage points.
 Jefferson was the third Democratic incumbent since the end of Reconstruction to lose to a Republican at the federal level in Louisiana.
 (But in Louisiana as in other parts of the South, many conservative whites left the Democratic Party for the Republican Party, and alliances have shifted.)

 Jefferson's loss evoked a sensation because of the overwhelmingly Democratic nature of the district; with a Cook Partisan Voting Index of D+28, it is the third-most Democratic district in the South.
 Democrats usually win local and state races in landslides.
 Barack Obama carried the district with 72 percent of the vote in the 2008 presidential election.

 Jefferson became the third African-American incumbent Congressman to be unseated in a general election.